 Costa Rica has a healthy gambling industry in the real world, but the country is best known as the place where online betting sites go to get licensed.
 Costa Rica is attractive in that regard thanks to its stable government, adequate infrastructure, relaxed gaming laws and low tax rate.
-Several hundred online casinos, sportsbooks and poker rooms are headquartered out of Costa Rica for these very reasons.
+Several hundred online betting sites are headquartered out of Costa Rica for these very reasons.

 Costa Rica Betting Sites